 What can you wear to Star Wars Galaxy’s Edge?
-Disney has just cleared up the bounding rules and dress code for Disneyland’s newest land, and has said you what you CAN and CAN’T wear while visiting.
+Disney has just cleared up the bounding rules and dress code for the newest land in Walt Disney World and Disneyland, and has said you what you CAN and CAN’T wear while visiting.

 Of course Disney wants guests to have fun and live out their own Star Wars adventures when visiting Galaxy’s Edge, but at the same time there has to be some restrictions on what type of clothing is allowed and not.

-Whether you’re against the First Order and working with the Resistance; running secret smuggling missions, or a normal villager in Black Spire Outpost, the same rules that apply to the Disneyland Dress Code and their rules for bounding in Disneyland apply also in Star Wars Galaxys’ Edge.
+Whether you’re against the First Order and working with the Resistance; running secret smuggling missions, or a normal villager in Black Spire Outpost, the same rules that apply to the Disneyland/Disney World Dress Code and their rules for bounding, apply also in Star Wars Galaxys’ Edge.

 While costumes may not be worn by guests 14 years of age or older, appropriate bounding—dressing in outfits inspired by Star Wars—is permitted.
 The following guidelines will help you arrive to Batuu in style.
 Proper footwear must be worn.